Irys-xyz/arweave/README.md

 // HTTP response codes (200 - server received the transaction, 4XX - invalid transaction, 5XX - error)
 ```

-**N.B.**
-_This `200` response does not mean that the transaction has mined & confirmed, and that a txid can be used as if it's immutable._ _It just means that a node has received your transaction._ _See [Get a transaction status](#get-a-transaction-status) for more detail on how to correctly determine that your transaction has been mined & confirmed._ _This also applies to the `uploader` method._
+The `200` responses means a node has received your transaction, it does not mean that the transaction has mined & confirmed, and that a txid can be used as if it's immutable.
+See [Get a transaction status](#get-a-transaction-status) for more detail on how to correctly determine that your transaction has been mined & confirmed.
+This also applies to the `uploader()` method.

 ##### Chunked uploading advanced options

-You can resume an upload from a saved uploader object, that you have persisted in storage some using
+You can resume an upload from a saved uploader object that you have persisted in storage some using
 `JSON.stringify(uploader)` at any stage of the upload.
 To resume, parse it back into an object and pass it to `getUploader()` along with the transactions data:

 ```js
 let data = fs.readFileSync('path/to/file.pdf'); // get the same data
 let resumeObject = JSON.parse(savedUploader); // get uploader object from where you stored it.